msearle5/xygos/docs/command.rst

 =======================

 Activate an object (``A``)
-  You have heard rumors of special weapons and armor deep in the Pits, items that can let you breathe fire like a dragon or light rooms with just a thought.
+  You have heard rumors of special weapons and armor deep in the fortress, items that can let you breathe fire like a dragon or light rooms with just a thought.
 Should you ever be lucky enough to find such an item, this command will let you activate its special ability.
 Special abilities can only be used if you are wearing or wielding the item.
 This command takes some energy.

-Aim a wand (``a``) or Zap a wand (``z``)
+Aim a zapper (``a``) or Zap a zapper (``z``)
-  Wands must be aimed in a direction to be used.
-Wands are magical devices, and therefore there is a chance you will not be able to figure out how to use them if you aren't good with magical devices.
-They will fire a shot that affects the first object or creature encountered or fire a beam that affects anything in a given direction, depending on the wand.
+  Zappers must be aimed in a direction to be used.
+They are complex devices, and therefore there is a chance you will not be able to figure out how to use them if you aren't good with devices.
+They will fire a shot that affects the first object or creature encountered or fire a beam that affects anything in a given direction, depending on the type.
 An obstruction such as a door or wall will generally stop the effects from traveling any farther.
 This command requires a direction and can use a target.
 This command takes some energy.